 Yet, in our setting, we depart from Borges et al. (2019).
 First, we include banks that have been stressed in all five stress testing frameworks.
 However, for the more recent stress tests, banks from Greece and Portugal are not included in the 2016 stress test.
-In addition, Portuguese banks are not included in the 2018 stress test, but the Greek banks re-enter the stress test and are stressed separately from the main cluster of banks due to regulatory purposes5.
-However, we include these banks from these countries in our sample to help complete our https://www.bankingsupervision.europa.eu/press/pr/date/2018/html/ssm.pr180505.en.html identification strategy that analyses GIIPS (Greece, Ireland, Italy, Portugal and Spain) banks that are particularly vital in understanding possible differences when considering the EU banks.
+In addition, Portuguese banks are not included in the 2018 stress test, but the Greek banks re-enter the stress test and are stressed separately from the main cluster of banks due to regulatory purposes.4 However, we include these banks from these countries in our sample to corroborate our identification strategy that analyses GIIPS (Greece, Ireland, Italy, Portugal and Spain) banks that are particularly vital to understand possible differences when considering the EU banks.